jhanstra/snipster/README.md

   - get set up with snipster by telling it where your snippets are and which text editors you use. snipster will transfer over your editors' pre-existing snippets.

 - `snipster publish`
-  - publish all of the snippets in your directory to your text editors. after running this, you should be able to use all of your snippets across either editor.
+  - publish all of the snippets in your directory to your text editors. after running this, you should be able to use all of your snippets across any editor.
   - **options:** [editor(s)] - publish only to certain editors by passing them as arguments, e.g. `snipster publish atom` or `snipster publish code`.

 - `snipster list`